-13 Acquisition of a subsidiary
+10. Acquisition of a subsidiary

-On 4 May 2018, the Group announced that it had signed an agreement with Pioneer Corporation under which the Group would acquire a manufacturing facility in Malaysia owned by Pioneer Technology (Malaysia) Sdn.
+On 4 May 2018, the Group announced that it has signed an agreement with Pioneer Corporation under which the Group will acquire a manufacturing facility in Malaysia owned by Pioneer Technology (Malaysia) Sdn.
 Bhd., a subsidiary of Pioneer Corporation.

-The transaction was completed on 20 August 2018 at a total consideration of approximately US\$19.9 million, upon which VTech Communications (Malayisa) Sdn.
+The transaction was completed on 20 August 2018 with total consideration of approximately US\$19.9 million, upon which VTech Communications (Malaysia) Sdn.
 Bhd. (formerly known as Pioneer DJ Malaysia Sdn.
 Bhd.) ("VT Malaysia") has become an indirect wholly-owned subsidiary of the Company.
 The consideration of US\$19.9 million is subject to closing audit adjustments to net assets value.